akbarekaputra/animelist_flutter/README.md

 # Flutter Anime List App

-This is a Flutter app that displays a list of anime loaded from the Kalaun API and integrated with Firebase.
+This is a Flutter app that displays a list of anime loaded from the Jikan API and integrated with Firebase.

 ## Feature

-- Retrieve anime data from Kalaun API
+- Retrieve anime data from Jikan API
 - Displays a list of anime
 - User authentication with Firebase
 - Responsive design for Android and iOS